appliedtopology/ctl/README.md

 which packages we can auto-help you install locally.

 C++11 compiler (clang or gcc)
-GTest (make gtest)
-MPI
-Boost with MPI (make boost)
+GTest (cmake .; make will download and compile automagically)
+#MPI
+Boost #(with MPI)
 Intel's TBB
 METIS (make metis) (used for graph partitioning)
 ANN (make ann)
 Doxygen (Optional)

 ## BUILDING ##
-1. Make sure you have all the dependencies and you know the paths to the include/link directories and `vim build_dependencies.txt`
+0. You may specify paths to the include/link directories here:
+	`vim build_dependencies.txt`
+1. CMake will use what you specify, and if you dont it will look on the system for dependencies (and ideally find them...)
 2. Create makefiles
 	`cmake .`
 3. Compile: (the -j option makes in parallel)